Semi-Supervised Learning for Lensed Quasar Detection: Data

 \subsection{Lensed Quasars}

-Our list of known lensed quasars comes from a catalogue by Krone-Martins (priv. comm., 2021) which includes some unpublished lensed quasars.
+Our list of known lensed quasars comes from a catalogue by Krone-Martins (priv. comm., 2021).
+This catalogue is a collation of published lensed quasars as well some some as yet unpublished lensed quasars identified by GraL collaboration (Ducourant, submitted for publication).
 In this catalogue the coordinates for each image are listed separately.
 To avoid cluttering the data set with very similar images, one image from each lensed quasar was randomly selected to be included and the rest were discarded.

 Additionally, we compiled old observing logs to create a list of previously observed quasars which were not found to be lenses.
 These objects were then individually examined and those which looked convincingly like lensed quasars were collated into another list.
 Although this list contains objects which are not lensed quasars, it does contain objects which fooled a panel of expert astronomers into expending observing resources on them and, given the scarcity of lensed quasars, this was judged (and was demonstrated in early testing) to be sufficiently valuable as to increase classifier performance when included in the set of ``lensed quasars''.